 Good Afternoon, St Ives District Members –

-Here is our weekly summary of offences and incidents affecting the St Ives area, reported to police during the period 6th to 12th February:
+Here is our weekly summary of offences and incidents affecting your community, reported to police during the period 13th to 19th November:

 To see details of Policing Summaries for neighbouring areas, please click on the following link and scroll down the page to select areas of interest: